-Taking all of the above into account, and importantly a continuing level of Covid income grant, will allow a balanced budget to be presented to the Partnership in March 2021.
-Further work is required to continue removing the uncertainties around some of the assumptions made.
+Taking all of the above into account, and importantly a continuing level of Covid income grant, a balanced budget is now presented to the Partnership for approval.
+Further work will continue to minimise the uncertainties around some of the assumptions made.
+This is likely to continue into 2021/22 as the current national restrictions are eased.